This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 There was no alcohol in the Commerce Secretary's blood.

-No, no, what caused the accident.
+I don't know what caused the accident.

-Don't know, might have been a mini stroke.
+Don't know if it's a mini stroke.

 Nobody knows.

-But an NBC InfoBabe actually said that it was a sign of how contentious the campaign season has gotten.
+But an NBC infobabe actually said that it was a sign of how contentious the campaign season has gotten.

 Greetings, my friends.